ESiWACE-S1/fesom2-accelerate/docs/refactoring.md

 - myDim_elem2D : *integer*
     - Used in multiple loops, it represent the index of some element.
 - elem2D_nodes : *integer array*
-    - Two dimensional array, not sure about the content yet.
+    - Two dimensional array, contains the list of the three nodes of an element.
 - hnode : *real array*
     - Two dimensional array, not sure about the content.
 - hnode_new : *real array*